749 Galilee earthquake: Dating issues and primary sources

-All local and regional earthquake catalogues list one or more earthquakes that affected the Middle East in the mid-8th century, with reported damages in Egypt, Iraq, Jordan, Palestine, and Syria.
+All local and regional earthquake catalogues list one or more earthquakes that affected the Middle East in the mid-8th century, with reported damage in Egypt, Iraq, Jordan, Palestine, and Syria.
 The primary sources offer multiple year dates for the seismic events, but seismic catalogues of the 1980s and 1990s agreed in attributing all descriptions to an earthquake occurring on 18 January, 749.
 This reduction was based on two Hebrew texts concerning an earthquake on this date and a commemorative fast.

 A different view is that the primary sources describe at least two different seismic events, set apart by up to three years in time and hundreds of kilometers in distance.
 This is based on comparison of available primary sources on this period.

 The first earthquake may have weakened a number of structures, while the second earthquake completed the process and was the immediate cause of their collapse.